jonathanwiesel/sfdc-deploy-checker/README.md

 ---

-The above mentioned architecture could be simplified when and if Salesforce decides to publish a platform event whe a deployment is finished (see idea), that way instead of AWS polling the instance on a continuous basis we could leverage the Event Relay functionality so said events are automatically available in EventBridge and complete the flow
+The above mentioned architecture could be simplified further when and if Salesforce decides to publish a platform event whe a deployment is finished (see idea), in such case instead of AWS polling the instance on a continuous basis we could leverage the Event Relay functionality so said events are automatically available in EventBridge and therefore trigger the API destination to notify the pipeline.

+## Applicability to other platforms / systems

+Salesforce platform may not be the only tied to the above mentioned constraints, however the following approach is applicable to other systems that face a similar scenario, AKA "just waiting for long running actions that the caller has nothing to do but wait for the server" to continue.